 Take the central limit theorem (CLT) as a illustration.

 Let be a random sample from a distribution with finite mean and variance .
-Then, as , the sample mean converges in distribution to a normal distribution with mean and variance .
-That is,
+Then, as , the following holds:

 There is a lot to unpack in this definition — convergence in distribution, finiteness of the mean and variance (what does it mean for a distribution to lack a mean or variance?), and the general fuzziness with which distributions and random variables are defined in many statistics courses.
 This means that, in the sciences, the CLT almost always has to be summarized, rather than stated (much less proved) rigorously.
 The goal is to give the student some kind of intuition along the lines of “if our data come from some well enough behaved distribution, then then sample mean becomes more and more normal as the sample size increases“, while introducing a minimum of false intuition or other weirdness alongside it.
 Sometimes this requires saying things that aren’t exactly true, but that give the right intuition, or that are true broadly enough that the student is unlikely to run into trouble.
 It might also involve neglecting to mention things that are true, if they add needless complexity.
 I thought it might be interesting to look at a few of the statistics textbooks I’ve seen used in psychology and neuroscience departments, to see how they handle the problem.